Aggressive panhandling: Aggressive panhandling in US law

-Panhandling constrictions
+Panhandling restrictions

 Canada

 The province of Ontario introduced its Safe Streets Act in 1999 to restrict specific kinds of begging, particularly certain narrowly defined cases of "aggressive" or abusive panhandling.
 In 2001 this law survived a court challenge under the Canadian Charter of Rights and Freedoms.
 The law was further upheld by the Court of Appeal for Ontario in January 2007.

-Finland

-Solicitation of money on the street has been legal in Finland since at least 1987, when the Poor Law was invalidated.
-In 2003, the Public Order Act replaced any local government rules and completely decriminalized begging.

 France

 By law n° 2003-239 of 18 March 2003, "aggressive begging" (mendicité agressive), i. e. soliciting others to hand over of money, valuables or any property on a public thoroughfare in a group in an aggressive manner, or with the threat of a dangerous animal, is punished by up to six months' imprisonment and by a fine up to €3750.

+Norway

+Since 2006, begging or panhandling is no longer a criminal offense in Norway.
+Annoying and aggressive begging may, under certain circumstances, be subject to provisions regarding refusal, removal, and expulsion as stipulated in section 7 of the Police Act, as well as various provisions in the Penal Code: disturbing the peace (§350), reckless behavior (§390a), coercion (§222), threats (§227), and fraud (§270).